osmosis-labs/osmosis/docs/architecture/concentrated-liquidity-adr.md

 This message allows LPs to provide liquidity between `LowerTick` and `UpperTick` in a given `PoolId.
 The user provides the amount of each token desired.
-Since LPs are only allowed to provide liquiduty proportional to the existing reserves, the actual amount of tokens used might differ from requested.
+Since LPs are only allowed to provide liquidity proportional to the existing reserves, the actual amount of tokens used might differ from requested.
 As a result, LPs may also provide the minimum amount of each token to be used so that the system fails to create position if the desired amounts cannot be satisfied.